stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 The demo will then be extended to render a rotating texture cube which will also require:

-* A builder for a general _model_.
+* A builder for a _mesh_ comprising vertex data.

-* A specific builder for a cube model.
+* A specific builder for a cube.

 * A rotation matrix.